Get a List of Time Tracking Records task.elapseditem.getlist

 try {

-// Get all time spent records sorted by ID in descending order.
+// Get all time tracking records sorted by ID in descending order.

 // Only records with ID less than 50 will be filtered.